OluwatosinExcel/OluwatosinExcel/README.md

 # ⭐ Favorite Projects

-•	 [INFLATION](https://github.com/OluwatosinExcel/Global-Inflation) - With the alarming rate of inflation in my country(Nigeria), I analyzed the global inflation rate to see what position Nigeria is in the world concerning inflation.
+•	 [Body Type Predictor](bodytypepredictor.streamlit.app) - With the alarming rate of inflation in my country(Nigeria), I analyzed the global inflation rate to see what position Nigeria is in the world concerning inflation.

 •	[TIKTOK](https://github.com/OluwatosinExcel/TIKTOK-PROJECT) - This project highlights the power of data in driving social media growth as i grew my tiktok channel by over 6000 followers in two(2) months.